villamarinella/Gewinnzahlen-Winning-numbers-EURO-Lotterien/README.md

 # Gewinnzahlen-Winning-numbers-EURO-Lotterien

+Quick and dirty
-Gewinnzahlen / Winning numbers EURO Lotterien
+picks up Gewinnzahlen / Winning numbers EURO Lotterien from a server.